thatcherfreeman/utility-dctls/README.md

 **Noise Mode**: Indicates a different noise mode.
 In RGB, noise is computed on each channel independently, In Monochrome Noise mode, I recycle the same random seed for all three channels to avoid introducing chroma noise.

+**Clamp Methodology**: For convenience, choose whether not to clamp the output, or to ensure that the output is clamped to be nonnegative, or that the noise is clamped to be nonnegative.
+Note that obviously clamping the noise to be nonnegative will have the result that the noise mean and variance are changed.

 **Seed Position X/Y**: Coordinate of the pixel used to generate a random seed.

 ---